Isfand/rcb/docs/DESIGN.md

 The following variables that can be globally accessed immutably and can only be set once while also having a single instance of access.

 <pre>
-workingTrashDir     | Defaults to $HOME/.trash/ or use TRASH_DIR
+workingrcbDir     | Defaults to $HOME/.rcb/ or use RCB_DIR
-workingTrashFileDir | file/ location workingTrashDataDir | data/ location workingTrashWipeDir | wipe/ location workingTrashWordDir | word/ location workingUsername     | Environment variable $USER
+workingrcbFileDir | file/ location workingrcbDataDir | data/ location workingrcbWipeDir | wipe/ location workingrcbWordDir | word/ location workingUsername   | Environment variable $USER
 </pre>

 # Commands